Adjuvo/firmware-releases/README.md

 # Firmware releases for DK1.x

-You probably won't need to update the firmware unless explicitely told by SenseGlove.
+__Caution: You probably won't need to update the firmware unless explicitely told by SenseGlove.
-If you are unsure, please contact SenseGlove.
+If you are unsure, please contact SenseGlove. __

 ## Updating firmware